BlvckAres/AirBnB_clone/README.md

 <p align="center">An AirBnB clone.</p>

 ## Description
-In this project we take the first step towards building a full web application: the AirBnB clone.
+In this project, we take the first step towards building a full web application: the AirBnB clone.
 AirBnB clone is a web application, intergrating database storage, backend API and front-end interfacing.
 This is very important because we will use what we build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration…